geokall/RecommendationSystem/README.md

 ## How to run

-Just open the browser, search movies, and rate at least 2 movies. <br />
+Just open your favourite browser, search movies, and rate at least 2 movies. <br />
 Calculate button will propose movies based on Pearson correlation coefficient.

-## Basic Implementation
+## How it works

 User is able to search a movie only by typing alphanumerical.
 Only english letters and non-special characters are allowed.<br />